 - Excel Beginner Test – for administrative or clerical positions

 - Excel Intermediate Test – roles that require calculations

 - Excel Advanced Test – roles that require data analysis and working with data

 The format of each test differs greatly depending on the company administering the test.
 Some will ask you to take the test at home, while others proctor the exam in the office.

-There are three generally accepted proficiency levels in Excel.
 Here are the topics you can expect for each of these levels:

 |This skill set is needed by people in administrative and clerical positions.
 Therefore, the tasks expected of employees in these roles are of a formatting nature.
 You can expect the following types of tasks to be tested:||This skill set is needed by people working with the information contained in the spreadsheets.
 These tasks require a deeper knowledge of Excel:||This skill set is used by people who need to analyze the data contained within the spreadsheet.
 These tasks require a strong knowledge of Excel:|

 |Copy/paste||Use Autosum||Full PivotTable use|

 |Add/remove column or row||Sort data through auto-filtering||Enter calculations using average functions|

 |Fill cell range with series of labels||Create conditional formatting rules||Sort table using multiple fields|